MicrosoftDocs/BingAds-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 )
 ```

+## Example scenarios

+Here are example scenarios that might apply to your business.

-## Example scenario: Get a new access token by refreshing with a different scope
+### Example: Get a new access token by refreshing with a different scope

 An access token represents permissions by a user to act on their behalf with limited permissions based on scopes.
 When you request consent to manage their accounts you set the scope parameter to either **ads.manage** and **msads.manage**.
 You are really asking for a user access token that has permissions for whatever is defined by the scope.